dmacisso/react-native-crash/README.md

 In the appwrite database.
 Go to the collection.
 In the settings tab. => then permssions.
 Delete the 'any' role.
 Next, Add an "users" role set to CRUD.
 Hit thr "Update" button.
 This means only an authenticated user can access the information.

+### order of authentication configuration
+1. in the appwrite.js config a few lines
+2. create an auth service will have functions to:
+ 1. Login
+ 2. Register
+ 3. Check the user
+ 4. Logout
+    These will interact with appwrite through the account object.
+3. Create an auth context using the react built in Context API to manage the auth state and  provide (send it down) it to the entire app
+4. Auth screen with forms to register and login a user.
+These forms will interact with the functions that are in the auth context and the auth context functions will interact with the auth service.
+   Configure such that If user goes to notes page and you are not logged in, user gets redirect to the login page.